Semistability of cubulated groups: Preliminaries

 \begin{defn} A halfspace $\h$ is \emph{shallow} if it is contained in a bounded neighborhood of $\h^*$, otherwise $\h$ is \emph{deep}.
 A CAT(0) cube complex is \emph{essential} if all of its halfspaces are deep. \end{defn}

 The following proposition is due to Caprace--Sageev, it is a special case of \cite[Proposition 3.5]{CapraceSageev11}.

-\begin{prop} If $G$ is a group that acts cocompactly on an unbounded CAT(0) cube complex $X$, then there is a $G$-invariant essential convex subcomplex $Y\subseteq X$, which we call the essential core of $X$. \end{prop}
+\begin{prop} If $G$ is a group that acts cocompactly on an unbounded CAT(0) cube complex $X$, then there is a $G$-invariant convex subspace $Y\subseteq X$, which is either a subcomplex or a finite intersection of hyperplanes, and $Y$ is essential with respect to its induced cube complex structure.
+We call $Y$ the essential core of $X$. \end{prop}

 We now recall the notion of quarterspace, and the concept of a quarterspace being shallow or deep.
 These notions are new to this paper, but are analogous to Definition \ref{defn:essential}.

 \begin{defn} Halfspaces $\h_1,\h_2$ are \emph{transverse} if $\h_1\cap\h_2,\h_1\cap\h^*_2,\h^*_1\cap\h_2,\h^*_1\cap\h^*_2$ are all non-empty (equivalently if we get a non-empty intersection of the bounding hyperplanes $\hh_1\cap\hh_2\neq\emptyset$).
 In this case $\h_1\cap\h_2,\h_1\cap\h^*_2,\h^*_1\cap\h_2,\h^*_1\cap\h^*_2$ are referred to as \emph{quarterspaces}.